Spate of suicides puts spotlight on survivor's guilt

 For teens, an underdeveloped brain adds to the struggle

-Those thoughts can be particularly challenging for teens, whose brains are not fully developed until their mid-twenties.
+Those thoughts can be particularly challenging for teens, whose brains are not fully developed until their mid-20s.

 "Their problem solving, perception, and coping skills are still immature and underdeveloped, so they're already at a disadvantage," Alongi said.